talent-connect/connect/README.md

 # Connect

-You'll find two sister products in this repository:
+You'll find three sister products in this repository:

 - ReDI Connect, a tool to connect mentees to mentors, deployed to https://connect.redi-school.org
 - ReDI Talent Pool, a tool to connect jobseekers to companies and get jobs, deployed to https://talent-pool.redi-school.org
+- Christos

 Both are created, run and managed by [ReDI School of Digital Integration](https://www.redi-school.org).
 We're a non-profit school in Germany (in Berlin, Hamburg, Munich and NRW) with a community of hundreds of professionals from the digital industry volunteering to teach and mentor students.
 Our students are tech-interested locals and newcomers to Germany.